-7) Tax provisions and contingencies - also refer to note G.3.2. of the consolidated financial statements
+7) Tax provisions and contingencies - also refer to note G.3.2. of the consolidated financial statements in Millicom's 2016 Annual Report

 The Group operates in many countries where the tax and legal system is less mature and may be less predictable.
 There are a number of matters therefore relating to tax contingencies which require judgment as to the likely probability of cash outflow or the potential amount of any outflow.
 The Audit Committee therefore received regular reports from the Group Tax Director as to the status of each of these matters, the likely outcome, the provision required, if any, and proposed disclosure in the financial statements.
 Analysis of judgmental tax matters was also presented by the external auditor.